ill/CodePath_Android_SimpleTODO/README.md

 Submitted by: Ilya Seletsky

-Time spent: 4 hours spent in total
+Time spent: About 4 hours on the initial part and about 30 hours total learning about all the other things to improve the app

 ## User Stories